How Should I Prepare For Apartment Viewing?

 Call the building and ask questions to ensure the apartment viewing meets your checklist.
 Some examples include, is there a washer/dryer, is there a dishwasher, is there central heating or cooling, what is parking availability like, rent cost, security deposit, pet-friendly etc.

 If you love an apartment and want to apply, then it’s handy to bring your paperwork and ID in advance.
-Some things to bring with you include driver’s license, social security, car license plate and vehicle information, check book, and certified funds if you plan on putting down a deposit on the day.
+Some things to bring with you include driver’s license, social security, car license plate and vehicle information, check book, and certified funds (cash, money order, etc) if you plan on putting down a deposit on the day.

 4. Where to meet the leasing agent